Kovah/blog.kovah.de/content/en/2020/list-of-my-rss-feeds/index.md

 - recommendations
 ---

 RSS once was _the_ way to gather all the news you are interested in, in one place.
-Like a Facebook feed, but entirely manages by yourself.
+Like a Facebook feed, but entirely managed by yourself.
 Over the past decade I maintained a pretty solid list of feeds for various topics.
 Inspired by the [Tweet of David McKay](https://twitter.com/i/status/1259588008283713536) I decided to publish this list of all the interesting feeds I currently follow and regularly read.

 ## Web Development and the Web